ory/docs/docs/kratos/install.md

 title: Installation
 ---

-Installing ORY Oathkeeper on any system is straight forward.
+Installing ORY Kratos on any system is straight forward.
 We provide pre-built binaries, Docker Images and support various package managers.

 ## Docker

-We recommend using Docker to run ORY Oathkeeper:
+We recommend using Docker to run ORY Kratos:

 ```shell
 $ docker pull oryd/kratos